- Eligibility of Exhibitors: Unless otherwise stated, only members of the Society may compete.

 Shrub.
 For the purposes of this competition a shrub is defined as follows – ‘a plant that naturally produces a permanent woody framework of branches from the base but does not develop a main trunk’.
 Daphnes are perfect examples where the top-most material remains woody and alive all year.
 Sub-shrubs are not classed as shrubs in this competition.
 The woody parts of sub-shrubs are confined to the lower parts of the plant.
 Upper growth is produced seasonally and in cultivation would typically be cut back each year as it becomes lifeless.
 Note these definitions with care because they may differ from those in other shows or competitions and in books and reference resources, including those published by the AGS.

 Bulbous Plants: Classes for bulbous plants are for plants defined in the list provided.

 Cyclamen 'groups': C. hederifolium 'group' refers to the species of C. hederifolium that have at different times been regarded as subspecies or forms of Cyclamen hederifolium.
 C. hederifolium, C. africanum, C. confusum and C. crassifolium.
 Similarly, C. greacum 'group' includes C. maritimum as well as C. graecum and its subspecies.

 Geographical classes: are those which include the words from or native to followed by the name of a country or region, e.g. ‘1 pan rock plant native to Asia’.
-Geographical classes are for species and/or natural hybrids, excluding garden hybrids.
+Geographical classes are for species and/or natural hybrids, excluding garden hybrids and 'overly-selected' forms.
 Continents (7): Europe, Asia, Africa, Australasia, North America, South America, Antarctica.
 For the purpose of these regulations, North and South America are separated by the Panama Canal.
 For the boundary between Europe and Asia, see the map below.